jundalisay/sp/content/en/superphysics/principles/chapter-08.md

 ---
 heading: "Chapter 8"
-title: "The 4 Operations of Thinking"
+title: "The 3 Actions of the Mind and the 4 Operations of Thinking"
 date: 2020-12-06
 image: /photos/psych/self.jpg
 weight: 480